Vashi Yoga lineage

 the Vashi yoga lineage timeline

-Bhagavan Vashi Baba, stablished himself in the forested mountains of Maine to find his own path even before he was enlightned ... in 1997.
-Since then he never stopped to improve and increase his awareness about life and how Humans could really express their own true nature.
-After enlightment He stablished the Vashi yoga lineage and created a traditional Yogic Hermitage dedicated to the practice and teachings of Vashi Yoga.
+Sri Bhagavan Vashi Baba, founded Hridaya Hermitage, a retreat dedicated to finding the true nature of a human being through Yoga, in 1989.
+Since then he never stopped to improving and increasing his awareness of life and how Humans could really express their true nature.
+After his enlightenment, in 1997, he became the current lineage holder of Vashi Yoga and Guru at Hridaya.
 Vashi Yoga literally means “union with the controller”, it is a shaivite yogic lineage which worships Lord Shiva, The Supreme Being, the first Yogi.
-In 1999 Sri Mirabai Ishwari joyned Him as his wife, representing themselves as Shiva and Shakti energies, together holding the Vashi Yoga lineage.
-This ancient and traditional sacred lineage started with Bhagavan Vashi Baba's path, check it out:
+In 1999 Sri Mirabai Ishwari joined him as his wife, together holding the Vashi Yoga lineage and Gurus to the aspirants living at the Hermitage.

 Encounter with consciousness: guru Ramana Maharshi